startbititsolutions/WordPress-Inquiry-Form-Plugin/readme.txt

 Installation consists of following steps:

-1. Upload "WP Inquiry Form" to the /wp-content/plugins/ directory
+1. Upload "WordPress Inquiry Form" to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place the "WP Inquiry Form"  in your dashboard menu a area.
+3. Place the "WordPress Inquiry Form" in your dashboard menu a area.

 == Frequently Asked Questions ==